zappymussel380/binance-pnl-report/report-logic.md

 Fee calculations are as follows:

-* `feeInHC = transaction.fee * (wallet[transaction.feeCurrency].averageObtainPriceHC)`
+* `feeInUsdt = transaction.fee * (wallet[transaction.feeCurrency].avgObtainPriceUsdt)`
 * `wallet[transaction.feeCurrency].amount -= transaction.fee`

 ### Rules for calculation for each transaction type

 Calculations are performed for each transaction, based on the transaction type.
 Each Transaction type is represented by a separate class in the code.
-The class implements method `updateWalletSnapshot(WalletSnapshot)`.
+The class implements method `WalletSnapshot process(WalletSnapshot oldSnapshot, ExtraInfo extraInfo)`.
 The following sections describe the logic of how each transaction type must update the wallet.

 #### Buy order